catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 .. code-block:: bash

- $ nova secgroup-create test-security-group "security group for test instance"
+ $ openstack security group create test-security-group --description "security group for test instance"

 Add a new rule to the security group to allow access with the following:

 .. code-block:: bash

- $ nova secgroup-add-rule <secgroup> <ip-proto> <from-port> <to-port> <cidr>
+ $ openstack security group rule create --ingress --protocol <ip-proto> --dst-port <to-port> --src-ip <cidr> <secgroup>

 For example allow SSH access from 1.2.3.4

 .. code-block:: bash

- $ nova secgroup-add-rule test-security-group tcp 22 22 1.2.3.4/32
+ $ openstack security group rule create --ingress --protocol tcp --dst-port 22 --src-ip  1.2.3.4/32 test-security-group

 Finally, associate the new security group with the instance:

 .. code-block:: bash

- $ nova add-secgroup <server> <securitygroup>
+ $ server add security group <server> <securitygroup>

 For example associate test-security-group with the instance first-instance

 .. code-block:: bash

- $ nova add-secgroup first-instance test-security-group
+ $ server add security group first-instance test-security-group

 Now test your access, you should be able to connect to your instance.